moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 This guide is intended to be a reference guide for Edge Metrics used throughout Splink.
 It will build up from basic principles into more complex metrics.

 !!! note
     All of these metrics are dependent on having a "ground truth" to compare against.
-This is generally provided by **clerical labelling** (i.e. labels created by a human).
+This is generally provided by **Clerical Labelling** (i.e. labels created by a human).
 For more on how to generate this ground truth (and the impact that can have on Edge Metrics), check out the [Clerical Labelling Topic Guide](./labelling.md).

 ## The Basics